-Providing our results are robust, and can be scaled across time and space, then policy developments and economic valuation methods can be informed by the evidence reported in this national study.
-At the local scale, land managers may be able to tap into nitrogen credits or, in the future, funding via other streams that value their land such as biodiversity net gain (BNG); any positive valuation should help deliver incentives for restoration efforts.
+Providing our results are robust, and can be scaled across time and space, then policy developments and economic valuation methods can be informed by the evidence reported across these national studies.
+At the local scale, coastal managers may be able to tap into nitrogen credits or, in the future, funding via other streams that value their land such as biodiversity net gain (BNG); any positive valuation should help deliver incentives for restoration efforts.
 Data can also inform developments associated with the Combined Phytoplankton Macroalgae model of the Centre for Environment, Fisheries and Aquaculture Science (CEFAS), and other estuarine process-based models, which may help with prediction of denitrification in the longer-term.
 The development and implementation of these models, as well as our environmental understanding, will be enhanced by integrating long-term funding for long-term monitoring into these programmes.
-It is also important, in any push to deliver nutrient remediation (or carbon sequestration), that other saltmarsh properties are not ignored, such as biodiversity.
+It is also important, in any push to deliver nutrient remediation, or carbon sequestration, that other saltmarsh properties and uses are not ignored, such as for biodiversity and recreation.